salcedoe/MtMdocs/docs/matlabBasics/Logical.md

           ans       1x1                 1  logical
      ```

-     Notice that the *logical* class requires only 1 byte per element of storage (see the Memory and Numeric Classes for more information on bits and bytes).
+     Notice that the *logical* class requires only 1 byte per element of storage (see [Binary Numbers and Computer Memory](BinaryNumbers.md) for more information on bits and bytes).

 1. Reminder - the function **`whos`** returns the content of the workspace